 And so it goes on

-The fact remains that despite more than a century of campaigning, gender equality in 2018 remains frustratingly elusive.
+The fact remains that despite more than a century of campaigning, gender equality in 2020 remains frustratingly elusive.
 Women are underrepresented in senior roles, they do not receive equal pay, and are less likely to receive critical early management promotions than men.
-They manage 80% of household work.
+They are subject to pension poverty.
+94% of women experience sexism in the workplace.
 Companies need to approach gender equality with hard facts and big data and make business decisions accordingly.
 But they don't.
-Women need to re-negotiate their relationships.
-But they struggle with that.
+Women should renegotiate their personal relationships.
+But they struggle with those too and end up with 80% of household work.
 As Avivah said in another article:

 "If you can't find a spouse who supports you, stay single."

-Research published in HBR has now found that there are "no perceptible differences in the behavior of men and women.
+I could go on pulling out stats about the experiences women have in the workplace, but I won't.
+Career progression for women remains visibly sluggish.
+Research published in HBR finds that there are "no perceptible differences in the behavior of men and women.
 Women had the same number of contacts as men, they spent as much time with senior leadership, and they allocated their time similarly to men in the same role.
 We couldn’t see the types of projects they were working on, but we found that men and women had indistinguishable work patterns in the amount of time they spent online, in concentrated work, and in face-to-face conversation.
 And in performance evaluations men and women received statistically identical scores.
 This held true for women at each level of seniority.
 Yet women weren’t advancing and men were."

-This brings me to the second reason why 2018 is important and with it a level of optimism.
+This brings me to the reason why 2020 is important and with it a glimmer of optimism.
+Harvey Weinstein is in gaol.
 The #MeToo and #TimesUp movements highlighted the sheer scale of sexual harassment in all sectors, globally.
 This is pivotal.
-For the first time we are seeing real public consequences for at best inappropriate and worst illegal behaviour, as well as repercussions for bystanders and enablers.
-Some women have found the courage to stop playing the game of silence and collusion.
-But even now I have seen people lamenting the tone of these debates.
-Of course gropers and letchers have redeeming qualities.
-I know many myself.
-But they need to understand they have to stop groping and being lecherous or pay the price.
-There is a whole body of women who now say #TimesUP.
+For almost the first time we saw real and severe public consequences for the illegal behaviour of a high-profile figure, as well as repercussions for bystanders and enablers.
+This was someone who evaded prosecution and exposure until a handful of women found the courage to stop playing the game of silence and collusion.
+It was a huge step and one that cannot be underestimated.
+The movement also shows the level of pain and sacrifice women are forced to experience, so that rest of us can receive our basic human rights.